-As we plan our MSW Anaerobic Digestion Plants the question arises for each site as to whether we should dispose of our digestate as we always did before, to a landfill as a waste material, or go one step further and produce quality controlled end products from the digestate which in principle would be a liquid fertiliser and a fibrous material.
+As we plan our MSW Anaerobic Digestion Plants the question arises for each site as to whether we should dispose of our digestate as we always did before, to a landfill as a waste material, or go one step further and produce quality controlled end products from the digestate which in principle would be a liquid fertiliser and a fibrous material?

-The solid component may, it has been suggested, be used as a soil conditioner, or possibly a fibrous material which could be further processed (pressed) into blocks etc, and used in buildings.
+Digestate disposal of the solid component may, it has been suggested, be used as a soil conditioner, or possibly a fibrous material which could be further processed (pressed) into blocks etc, and used in buildings.

 The primary advantage seen by many Waste Management Officers for Anaerobic Digestion in Europe, where strict targets exist for the diversion of waste away from landfills, will simply be whether the end product of the AD process will be classified as an organic waste (specifically Biological Municipal Waste or BMW) or not.